qkaseman/dotfiles/README.md

 ## `mise`

+> DO NOT USE `mise`.
+The maintainer is dismissive and unreceptive to feedback and
+> that should not be supported.
+I am required to use it because of my job
+> otherwise I would kill it.

 [`mise`](https://mise.jdx.dev/), formerly `rtx`, is the new agnostic version management tool, similar to [`asdf`](https://asdf-vm.com/).
 It is a bit more flexible than `asdf` but also has already succumbed to scope creep, adding task